For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Photographee.eu – Shutterstock

-Keen to get really creative with your room decoration?
-Try using patterned Washi Tapes to decorate your walls.
-It's basically glorified masking tape and, again, should let you personalise your room without losing your deposit.
+Keen to get creative with your room decoration?
+Try decorating your walls with Washi Tape.
+It's basically glorified masking tape and should hopefully let you personalise your room without losing your deposit.

-There are some good options in Typo, but they can be found pretty much anywhere with a home decor section.
+There are some good options in WHSmith, but they can be found pretty much anywhere with a stationery section.

 12. Add wall decals

-Wall decals are an ideal way to make your new room look luxurious, without having to spend much money.
+Wall decals are an ideal way to make your new room look luxurious without spending much money.

-If you're not up for making your own design with washi tapes, wall decals are a super easy and damage-free way to snazz up walls, furniture and dull doors.
+If you're not up for making your own design with washi tapes, wall decals are an easy and damage-free way to brighten up walls, furniture and dull doors.
 You can make a pattern with them or just dot them around in places you think could do with an extra bit of love.

 If you haven't already, find out if you need student contents insurance.